 Ways to start investing in industrial real estate

-Investors have multiple ways to add industrial real estate to their portfolio, including:
+Investors have multiple ways to add industrial real estate to their portfolios, including:

-- Purchase vacant land and develop an industrial facility.
+- Purchasing vacant land and developing an industrial facility.

-- Buy an industrial property from another real estate investor or acquire it in a sale-leaseback transaction with the operator.
+- Buying an industrial property from another real estate investor or acquiring it in a sale-leaseback transaction with the operator.

-- Invest in a real estate investment fund focused on industrial properties.
+- Investing in a real estate investment fund focused on industrial properties.

-- Participate in an industrial real estate property syndication deal on a crowdfunding platform.
+- Participating in an industrial real estate property syndication deal on a crowdfunding platform.

-- Buy shares of an industrial REIT, or real estate investment trust, in a brokerage account.
+- Buying shares of an industrial real estate investment trust (REIT) in a brokerage account.